-Because sorting professional advisors from salesmen is so difficult, and because % fees are so salient to clients and lucrative to advisors, it is unlikely we will see sweeping changes to the industry anytime soon.
+Because sorting professional advisors from salesmen is so difficult, and because % fees are so invisible to clients and lucrative to advisors, it is unlikely we will see sweeping changes to the industry any time soon.
 But if your portfolio is over $1,000,000, you are likely paying your advisor an unreasonable rate for the services being provided.
 Likely far more than you pay other, potentially even more-qualified professionals like doctors, lawyers or accountants.

 Don’t settle for the status quo.
 Do some research on what a professional advisor looks like.
 And find someone who will provide you honest, expert advice for a reasonable fee.

 If you’d like help understanding the fees you are paying or a second opinion, you can schedule a complimentary, no-obligation introduction.
 Just click here.